apereo/cas/cas-server-documentation/installation/Audits.md

 ## Configuration
 CAS server auto-configures all the relevant Inspektr components with Spring `@Configuration` class.
-All the available configuration options that are injected to Inspektr classes are available to deployers via relevant properties in `cas.properties`
+All the available configuration options that are injected to Inspektr classes are available to deployers via relevant properties in `application.properties`

 ### File-based Audits
 By default, audit messages appear in log files via the `Slf4jLoggingAuditTrailManager` and are routed to